The powerful story of a family in Delhi living through the heartbreak of Partition.

 'A powerful and moving family story: every character springs from the page'

 Ma and Bappu are liberal intellectuals teaching at the local university.
 Their fourteen year-old daughter - precocious, headstrong Alma - is soon to be married: Alma is mostly interested in her wedding shoes and in spinning stories for her beloved younger sister Roop.

 Times are bad for girls in India.
-The long-awaited independence from British rule is heralding a new era of hope, but also of anger and distrust.
-Political unrest is brewing, threatening to unravel the rich tapestry of Delhi - a city where different cultures, religions and traditions have co-existed for centuries.
+The long-awaited independence from British rule is heralding a new era of hope, but political unrest is brewing, threatening to unravel the rich tapestry of Delhi - a city where different cultures have co-existed for centuries.

-When Partition happens and the British Raj is fractured overnight, the wonderful family we have come to love is violently torn apart and its members are forced to find new and increasingly desperate ways to survive.
+When Partition happens and the British Raj is fractured overnight, this wonderful family is violently torn apart and its members are forced to find new ways to survive.